travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 $ travis settings maximum_number_of_builds --set 1
 ```

-## Building only the latest commit
+## Building Only the Latest Commit

 If you are only interested in building the most recent commit on each branch you can use this new feature to automatically cancel older builds in the queue that are *not yet running*.